FrankDocu/Lichess-Development-Onboarding/Canned-responses-for-moderators.md

 > **Account marked for computer assistance**
 >
 > Our cheating detection algorithms have marked your account for using computer assistance.
 If you want to contest the mark please send an email to Lichess Contact <contact@lichess.org>.
 If you are a titled player we will need a proof of your identity.
 It can be a picture of a document, like an ID card or a driving license.

+> ** Questions regarding streaming**

+Hi,

+We receive requests from streamers who want to be featured on Lichess on a daily basis.
+In order to maintain a high level of quality, we require that the streamer has a large following (e.g. is a Twitch partner) or is a strong chess player (e.g. FIDE titled).
+As far as we can see, you don't meet any of these requirements.
+Should that change, you're welcome to contact us again.
+In the mean time, we wish you luck in both your streaming and chess endeavors.

+--
+Regards,
+Lichess mod team